There are two types of folders that can contain class definitions.

 However, the entire class definition, including all methods, must

-A class folder must be contained by a path folder, but is not
+A class folder must be contained in a path folder, but is not

 itself on the MATLAB path.
 Place the class definition file inside